 - What documents are required for a marriage-based green card

 - How to create flawless digital documents

 - Employment history tips

 USCIS announced a new policy that expands the situations where a visa applicant will be put into removal proceedings — the first step in a court process that may end with deportation.
 That process begins when USCIS issues a Notice to Appear (NTA), instructing the individual to appear before an immigration judge on a certain date.
 This policy memorandum was publicly released on June 28, 2018, and was effective immediately.
 Actual implementation, however, began at a later date (see “When will the changes be implemented?” below).

 How were applicants treated before this new policy?

 Previously, USCIS did routinely issue NTAs when certain visa applications were denied — but only for a narrow set of situations where an NTA was mandated by statute.
 In all other cases, the decision to issue an NTA was made on a case-by-case basis, taking into consideration the applicant’s life circumstances.
 For example, USCIS typically would not have initiated removal proceedings for the spouse of a U.S. citizen who lacked immigration status but also did not have a criminal record — especially if that applicant had a good chance of succeeding in immigration court.
-Such applicants, if initially denied, could choose to re-apply to USCIS after they had remedied the the reason for denial.
+Such applicants, if initially denied, could choose to re-apply to USCIS after they had remedied the reason for denial.

 How will applicants be treated under the new policy?